 Cinema’s Exiles: From Hitler to Hollywood is the perfect docu to introduce people to the way film and world history are intertwined… and also to generate interest in older movies and classic cinema.
 Instead of a story about the making of movies, it’s about a fascinating group of filmmakers forced to abandon their country and start over elsewhere.
 Well-read cinephiles may wish for a little more detail, but even they will be impressed by the fine taste and good judgment of writer-director Karen Thomas.
 The film clips are so well chosen that even familiar movies seem refreshing.

 About a third of the movie is an appreciation of specific films, from Fritz Lang’s silent spectaculars and his revolutionary early talkie “M”, to creative hits like People on Sunday, made by the young hopefuls Robert and Curt Siodmak, Billy Wilder and Fred Zinnemann.
 All four would end up in Hollywood, by different paths.
 The best part of Cinema’s Exiles is its concentration on personal stories.
-Sigourney Weaver narrates overall, but voice artists read from letters and diaries by the exiles in question, and each personal account becomes a matter of life and death.
+Sigourney Weaver narrates overall, but voice artists read from letters and diaries by the exiles in question.
+Each personal account becomes a matter of life and death.
 Composer Erich Wolfgang Korngold turns down an offer to work on The Adventures of Robin Hood but changes his mind when it allows him to take his family to America.
-Billy Wilder and Peter Lorre make the trip early, and then must re-start their careers by learning a new language.
+Billy Wilder and Peter Lorre make the trip early, and must re-start their careers by learning a new language.
 We learn about the new German colony in Hollywood, and how it stuck together — the salon of Salka Viertel became a cultural center.
-Funds were raised to bring endangered Germans across the ocean, and to help them survive while unemployed.
-Viertel, Lubitsch and others spearheaded the efforts, but we’re told of individual acts of kindness.
+Funds were raised to bring endangered Germans across the ocean and to help them survive while unemployed.
+Viertel, Lubitsch and others spearheaded the efforts, but we’re told of other individual acts of kindness.

-It’s also great to see the fine efforts of agent Paul Kohner and his Mexican bride and movie star, Lupita Tovar, given such a thorough airing.
+It’s also great to see the fine efforts of agent Paul Kohner and his Mexican bride and movie star Lupita Tovar given such a thorough airing.
 The legendary couple organized special efforts to smuggle refugees.

 The docu starts off brilliantly by showing clips from Casablanca, a show packed with exile actors big and small.
 Thomas revisits the movie later on to name them individually — Conrad Veidt, Leonid Kinskey, Curt Bois, Marcel Dalio, Ludwig Stossel, Hans Heinrich von Twardowski, Madeleine LeBeau.
 The show points out personal details about each that are often very touching.